Policy Issue 2: Revisions to the Federal Lead and Copper Rule

 What happens next?

 After its publication in the Federal Register on November 13th, EPA accepted public comments on the rule over a 90-day period.
 The EPA is now considering all the comments (nearly 80,000 received at the end of comment period, of which about 700 are unique and substantial) as it develops the final rule.
-EPA says it expects to finalize the rule in the Fall of 2020, but an extended comment period, coupled with the volume and breadth of comments, could push that final rule to 2021.
+EPA expects to finalize the rule in the Fall of 2020, but an extended comment period, coupled with the volume and breadth of comments have caused delays well beyond the original schedule.

 Although inadequate in some respects, the proposed revisions to Lead and Copper Rule represent the most significant update to the original regulations adopted in 1991.
 The Flint crisis has rightfully brought attention to the issue of lead service lines, testing protocols, and asset management at water utilities.
 Except Michigan, Illinois and Ohio, which modified their state Lead and Copper Rules to be more stringent than the federal rule, all states follow the federal Lead and Copper Rule, so revisions proposed now will have significant health impacts on millions of people receiving piped water supply.
-One can expect the EPA to issue a final rule in the Fall of 2020 but depending on the outcome of the 2020 Presidential elections, it may be years before a new rule is established.
-We would encourage the Foundation to support advocacy that focuses on quickly revising and completing the draft rule in a new administration and then moving forward to further strengthen federal lead policies and to oppose efforts to start over.
+There is wide expectation that EPA will issue a final rule in the Fall of 2020 but its effectiveness will be guided by its implementation over the next few years.
+There is much to be accomplished by utilities, states, and advocacy groups in ensuring that resource-poor communities and households most affected by the lead crisis are prioritized in lead replacement and mitigation efforts.

 “Lead-free” refers to solders and flux containing not more than 0.2 percent lead, and pipes and pipe fittings containing not more than 8.0 percent lead.
 The lead content was dropped to 0.25 percent in 2014 based upon the Reduction of Lead in Drinking Water Act of 2011.